What are Azure IoT solution accelerators?

 Architectures and languages

 The original solution accelerators were written using .NET using a model-view-controller (MVC) architecture.
 Microsoft is updating the solution accelerators to a new microservices architecture.
-Both Java and .NET versions of each microservice are available in GitHub.
-The following table shows the current status of the solution accelerators:
+The following table shows the current status of the solution accelerators with links to the GitHub repositories:

 |Remote Monitoring||Microservices||Java and .NET|